collective/collective.geo.kml/collective/geo/kml/README.txt

 Overview
 --------
 collective.geo.kml provides the necessary javascript to integrate a kml document in an opelayers layer.
-It uses zgeo.plone.kml to build a kml file for Folder and Topic objects.
+It build a kml file for Folder and Topic objects.
 Some kml properties can be set at site level.

 Test
 ----
-We have a generic Document and set some geographical data with zgeo.gographer package
+We have a generic Document and set some geographical data with collective.geo.geographer package

     >>> document = self.folder['test-document']
-    >>> from zgeo.geographer.interfaces import IWriteGeoreferenced
+    >>> from collective.geo.geographer.interfaces import IWriteGeoreferenced
     >>> geo = IWriteGeoreferenced(document)
     >>> geo.setGeoInterface('Point', (-100, 40))